Lipschitz constant $\log{n}$ almost surely suffices for mapping $n$ grid points onto a cube: Introduction

-The notion of `almost surely' refers to the uniform probability measure on the sequence space $\mc{G}_{(c_{n})}$.
-In the present work we only consider one type of probability space, namely that given by a product of finite sets equipped with the uniform probability measure.
-If $X$ is a finite set, we consider the uniform probability measure on $(X,2^{X})$ defined by
+The notion of `asymptotically almost surely' refers to the uniform probability measures on the spaces $\binom{\set{1,\ldots,\floor{c_{n}\cdot n}}^{d}}{n^{d}}$ for $n\in\N$.
+In the present work we only consider one type of probability space, namely that given by a finite set equipped with the uniform probability measure.
+If $X$ is a finite, non-empty set, we consider the uniform probability measure on $(X,2^{X})$ defined by